 Metairie real estate is some of the most expensive in Louisiana, although Metairie house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Metairie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Metairie are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Metairie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Metairie is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Metairie who work in office and administrative support (13.60%), sales jobs (12.07%), and management occupations (9.36%).
+There are especially a lot of people living in Metairie who work in office and administrative support (13.57%), sales jobs (11.88%), and management occupations (9.15%).

 The most common language spoken in Metairie is English.
 Other important languages spoken here include Spanish and Arabic.